Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 - When haggling tell people you love Egypt (which was true for us) and immediately they warm to you.
 Egyptians are very proud of their country.

-- Have lots of smaller notes.
+- Have lots of small denominations.

 - Pay for meals straight away, don’t give the chance to receive a higher bill.